Vaccine Therapy for Cancer

 Autor: Marisa Healy, BSN, RN

-Fecha de la última revisión: July 11, 2022
+Fecha de la última revisión: July 11, 2024

 How does the immune system work?

-• T lymphocytes: Destroy the pathogens.
+• T lymphocytes: These cells kill pathogens.

-When foreign cells enter the body (like with an infection), the immune system responds and clears the body of the foreign cells.
-However, cancer cells are not seen as foreign by the body.
-The immune system thinks the cancer cells are part of the normal body and do not start an immune response against the cancer.
-Cancer vaccines help the immune system recognize cancer cells as foreign.
+Cancer vaccines help your immune system see cancer cells as foreign.
 Your immune system can then attack the cancer cells.
-Cancer vaccines are one way to use the body’s immune system to fight cancer.
+Cancer vaccines are one way to use your body’s immune system to fight cancer.

 How do cancer vaccines work?